Zimmja/CV/README.md

 </br>First paid role out of university; refined communication skills
 in a short-term, intensive contract

-### Education and courses
+## Education

 _**Makers Academy** - Sep 2021 - Jan 2022_
 </br>A highly selective 4-month software engineering bootcamp:

-</br>• Emphasis on Test-driven development (TDD), pair-programming and agile workflows, as well as emotional intelligence and XP values
+- Emphasis on Test-driven development (TDD), pair-programming and agile workflows, as well as emotional intelligence and XP values
-</br>• Focus on becoming "language agnostic" and able to adapt to new languages with ease
+- Focus on becoming "language agnostic" and able to adapt to new languages with ease
-</br>• Encouraged independant learning and problem-solving
+- Encouraged independant learning and problem-solving
-</br>• Specifically taught Ruby (with Rspec) and JavaScript (with Jest)
+- Specifically taught Ruby (with Rspec) and JavaScript (with Jest)
-</br>• Full stack web development, including web frameworks like Ruby on Rails and ReactJs
+- Full stack web development, including web frameworks like Ruby on Rails and ReactJs

-_**University of Manchester** - BSc Hones, 2011 - 2014_
+_**University of Manchester** - BSc Hons, 2011 - 2014_

-</br>2.1 in Stem Cell Biology; first class science communication project
+- 2.1 in Stem Cell Biology
+- First class science communication project
+- Course-rep three years running

 _**Sherborne School** - 2005 - 2010_
 </br>A Levels: Biology (A), English (A), Chemistry (B)

-### Hobbies
+## Hobbies

 **Modding** - my main hobby is creating mod plugins for the video game, Skyrim.
-I've enjoyed some success in this, with 1.6 million unique downloads across 8 mods.
+I've enjoyed some success in this, with over 1.6 million unique downloads across 8 mods.
 I am currently working on my 7th update of my most popular mod, [Zim's Immersive Artifacts](https://www.nexusmods.com/skyrimspecialedition/mods/9138)
 </br>**Dog walking** - I'm lucky enough to live between three parks in South London, so grabbing a coffee and taking the dog for a walk is a great pleasure of mine
 </br>**Cooking** - my favourite thing to do on a Sunday is spend half the day creating an amazing roast dinner, preferably followed by a glass of wine and a movie